2016 Workshop Dates

-This year, our primary sonar workshop will be held from June 29th through July 3rd.
+This year, our primary sonar workshop will be held from July 25th through July 29th.
 If you're unable to attend during those dates, contact us about setting up another session.
 Call (904) 829-0745 ext.
-202 or email Archaeologist Brendan Burke.
+202 or email archaeologist Brendan Burke.

 This class will indoctrinate the student on the basic principles of archaeological underwater survey using sidescan sonar technology.
 Through the one-week course, a series of classroom and field experiences will demonstrate and directly involve students in the procedures of establishing a survey plan and enacting it.